zhaokg/Rbeast/README.md

 #### Installation

-1. **CRAN**: The R package, named "Rbeast", has already been deposited at [CRAN](https://CRAN.R-project.org/package=Rbeast).
+1. **CRAN**: The R package, named **Rbeast**, has already been deposited at [CRAN](https://CRAN.R-project.org/package=Rbeast).
 (On CRAN, there is a similar Bayesian time-series package called "beast", which has nothing to do with the BEAST algorithim.
 Our package name is "Rbeast".)
 The easist way to intall it is to run this in your R console:

 ```R
 install.packages("Rbeast")